Home

 Take your nursing career to the next level

 You know you have what it takes to be a nurse leader.
 All you need are the skills and qualifications to get there.
 At Oklahoma City University's Kramer School of Nursing, we offer online degree programs specifically designed to give you the 21st-century skills you need to level up.
 Interested in learning more?
-Contact us today for more information about the programs and curricula we offer.
+Contact an admissions outreach advisor today for more information about the programs and curricula we offer.

 Oklahoma City University has engaged Everspring, a leading provider of education and technology services, to support select aspects of program delivery.